IV2C/VTikZ/README.md

 - Each folder in the dataset is a subset.
 - Each subset contains a list of entries in the dataset in the form of a folder.
 - These folders contain a folder input and a folder reference (the folder input is a git repository so that it can be referenced in the dataset).
-- Each entry in the dataset has a prompt and a patch as well(which is the difference between the reference and the input).
+- Each entry in the dataset has a instruction and a patch as well(which is the difference between the reference and the input).

 ### Creating a new entry
 First run the following command